-In the UK alone a over 3.5 million women use the combined pill making it the most popular type of contraception around, and with very good reason.
-Not only is it over 99% effective at preventing pregnancy but there are a whole host of secondary benefits it provides.
-More commonly known as 'the pill', it contains both synthetic versions of the female hormones oestrogen and progestogen, and can also be used to treat heavy periods, premenstrual syndrome and endometriosis.
+Over 3.5 million women use the combined pill, making it the most popular type of contraception in the UK.
+It is over 99% effective at preventing pregnancy when used correctly and provides a whole host of secondary benefits.
+More commonly known as 'the pill', it can also be used to treat heavy periods, premenstrual syndrome and endometriosis.

-If you are already using a combined pill method and know what you require, you can select from the list below and order today after taking our quick online consultation.
-If you would however like more information regarding combined pill methods please see further below.
+If you are already using a combined pill method and know what you require, you can select from the list below and order today after completing our quick online consultation.
+If you would like to know more about the combined pill please see further below.

-The combined pill is an oral tablet used by millions of women to prevent pregnancy, of which it is 99% effective in doing so.
-Most commonly referred to as 'the pill', many women also take the pill to help soften period cramps, regulate menstrual cycle and sometimes help to control acne.
+The combined pill is an oral tablet used by millions of women to prevent pregnancy.
+When used correctly, it is amongst the most secure contraception methods available.
+Most commonly referred to as 'the pill', many women also take it to help soften period cramps, regulate the menstrual cycle and control hormonal acne.

-The combined contraceptive pill differs from the mini pill (also known as the POP pill or protegestogen only pill) in not only how it is taken, but with the ingredients and dosages; the pill contains both oestrogen and progestogen, whilst the mini pill only contains the latter, and it is taken for 21 days with a 7-day break.
-There is no difference in effectiveness, however most women will be offered the combined pill option as it is highly tolerable, easy to take and easily obtainable making it a highly demanded method of contraception.
+The combined contraceptive pill differs from the mini pill (also known as the POP pill or protegestogen only pill) in how it is taken, its ingredients and dosages.
+The pill contains both oestrogen and progestogen, whilst the mini pill only contains the latter, and it is taken for 21 days with a 7-day break.
+Most women will be offered the combined pill option as it is highly tolerable, easy to take and easily obtainable making it a highly demanded method of contraception.

-There are many combined pill brands with Cilest, Microgynon and Yasmin being the three main choices.
-They are all very similar to each other, however you may find some combined pills will be more appropriate than others for you depending on factors including whether you smoke, experience migraines, or your age.
+There are many combined pill brands with Cilest, Microgynon and Yasmin being amongst the most popular choices in the UK.
+Although they are all very similar to each other, you may find some combined pills will be more appropriate than others for you depending on factors including whether you smoke or experience migraines as well as your age.
 Due to the wide variety of options available you are bound to find a pill that is suited to your needs.
-Although there may be some trial and error an online consultation here or a visit to your GP can help you identify which combined pill works best for you.
+Although there may be some trial and error, an online consultation or a visit to your GP can help you identify which combined pill works best for you.